 - Promotes family support programs and organizes parenting classes.

-- Microsoft focuses on the growth and career progress of the employees.
+- Microsoft focuses on the growth and career progress of employees.

 - The company also provides a car lease policy.